pasdoc/pasdoc/tests/README.md

 ## Requirements

   - FPC compiler.
 Test suite is FreePascal-only
-  - `pasdoc` binary available in `$PATH`, or compiled inside the `bin` subdirectory of the project
   - Unix shell like `bash` to execute `*.sh` scripts
-  - `make` and some other tools for building the binary
+  - `make` and some other tools for building the binaries
+  - Sources of pasdoc console application in `..\source\console` for building the required binary
   - `git` installed or `diff` available for checking results for changes

 Run all the tests simply by `run_all_tests.sh`.